$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Quadrotor Dynamics and Geometric controller

 \section{Quadrotor Dynamics and Geometric controller}

-We choose an inertial frame and a body-fixed frame, which are spanned by unit vectors $\{ i_1,i_2,i_3 \}$ and $\{ b_1,b_2,b_3 \}$ in north-east-down directions, respectively, shown in Figure~\ref{fig:quadrotor with reference frames}.
-The origin of the body-fixed frame is located at the center of mass (COM) of the quadrotor, which is assumed to be its geometric center due to its symmetric mechanical configuration.
+We choose an inertial frame and a body-fixed frame, which are spanned by unit vectors $\{ i_1,i_2,i_3 \}$ and $\{ b_1,b_2,b_3 \}$ in north-east-down directions, respectively, shown in Fig~\ref{fig:quadrotor with reference frames}.
+The origin of the body-fixed frame is located at the center of mass (COM) of the quadrotor, which is assumed to be its geometric center.
+The configuration space of the quadrotor is defined by the location of its COM and the attitude with respect to the inertial frame, i.e., the configuration manifold is the special Euclidean group $SE(3)$.
+By definition, $b_i = Re_i$, where $R \in SO(3)$ is a rotation matrix, and $b_i, \, e_i \in \mathbb{R}^3$, $i \in \{1,2,3\}$, are the $i^{th}$ body-fixed axis and the $i^{th}$ canonical basis vector, respectively.
+The dynamics of quadrotor in the absence of uncertainties are given by